 These limitations become very apparent when trying to manage the devices in your home once you have more than a handful.
 These need to be managed through the Alexa smartphone app, and present as a single list of 'devices'.
 As Alexa is only a voice assistant and not a smart home platform, it is only able to differentiate these devices by their user defined name, which means every device need to be uniquely named to be controllable.

 Initially, this created quite the conundrum, but earlier this year Amazon added Groups to the Alexa app.
 While this is a pretty basic improvement, it does make a big difference in being able to organize your devices.
 If nothing else, it is effectively a folder implementation for device management.
 As an added bonus, the group name can be used (in a limited fashion) for device control, which makes naming devices a whole lot less onerous.

 Setting up groups is fairly straightforward.
-Start by getting into the Smart Home section of the Alexa app under the main menu.
-From there the Groups 'tab' is visible at the top of the screen.
-Tapping this offers a blue Create New icon right at the top of the list.
+Start by getting into the Devices section of the Alexa app at the bottom of the main screen.
+From there, you can find a ‘+’ button in the top right of the screen.
+Tapping this offers a context menu with the Add Group option.